Shop the UK's biggest online range of hats and fascinators for weddings and occasions with free UK delivery on everything

 If you need help choosing a fascinator read our blog where you can pick up style advice and useful tips or see our ultimate guide to fascinators where we answer frequently asked questions such as what is a fascinator, how to wear a fascinator and what side of the head do you wear a fascinator.

 Summer is almost around the corner and usually wedding season would be in full swing here at Fascinators Direct, with guests donning their finest millinery and headwear.
 However, that doesn’t mean we can’t offer you some swoon-worthy wedding inspiration to get you through the rest of lockdown.
-Today we’re talking about some of our prettiest ideas for a vintage garden wedding – the perfect choice for a summer soirée.

 If you need help on how to choose a fascinator our ultimate guide to fascinators and how to wear them will give you all of the answers you need.
 In this comprehensive guide you will learn everything there is to know about fascinators and we will try to answer some of the most frequently asked questions about fascinators so you can pick the right fascinator for every occasion.